alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 ## Subdomains

-This section give some guidance about which subdomains a service owner should create once they have been given control of servicename.service.gov.uk.
+This section gives some guidance about which subdomains a service owner should create once they have been given control of servicename.service.gov.uk.

 **Maximum number of visible subdomains**